turingschool-examples/promises-practice/README.md

   .then(response => response.json())
   .then(data => this.fetchBios(data.bios)) // we'll write this function that will fetch all of the nested endpoints shortly .then(staff => this.setState({ staff }))

-  // notice that we are chaining to the response.json()
-  // this is because response.json() also returns a PROMISE }
+}

 ```
 When we make a request and the response comes back as JSON, the first thing we need to do is parse the JSON.

-#### Fetch

-So if you don't know how to use `fetch` yet I suggest taking a five minutes to review the docs [here](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).

-Fetch returns a promise, which will either `resolve` or `reject` depending on the status code.
-You might want to take a look on when fetch actually catches errors [here](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch#Checking_that_the_fetch_was_successful).
-The api can actually be set up in a way that can help fix this, but this is a major reason why some people dislike `fetch`.

-So, since `fetch` returns a promise, then it makes sense that you can chain `.then()` or `.catch()` to it.
+Notice also that we are chaining another .then() to the response.json().
+We can do this because .json() also returns a promise!

 This is not the preferred way of doing things, but why can we do this?
 Take a look [here](https://developer.mozilla.org/en-US/docs/Web/API/Body/json)